GLOBAL MARKETS-Trump, Brexit uncertainty hit stocks and dollar, gold jumps

 policy and the need to stay in Treasuries to diversify."

-its highest since Nov.
-22. It was on track for seven consecutive
+its highest point since Nov.
+22. It was on track for seven

 (Additional reporting by Karen Brettell in New York, Nigel